Ashvatthama: Birth and Early life

 Ashvatthama is mentioned as a combined incarnation of deities Shiva, Yama, Kama, and Krodha, and has a divine gem on his forehead which gives him extraordinary powers.
 He is born to Drona, a Brahmana descended from the sage Bharadvaja, and his wife Kripi, the sister of Kripa descending from sage Gautama.
 Ashvatthama's birth is marked by supernatural signs.
 As soon as he is born, a celestial voice proclaimes his name, likening his cry to the neighing of the divine horse Uchchaihshravas.

 Ashvatthama grows up in poverty and is once found weeping after seeing wealthy children drink milk, while he is given water mixed with powdered rice (pishtodaka) as milk.
 From childhood, Ashvatthama is taught warfare by Drona, who himself learnt it from other warrior-brahmins Agnivesha and Parashurama.
 When Drona is employed by the Kuru royal family to teach warfare to its princes—the hundred Kauravas brothers and the five Pandavas, Ashvatthama joins them in the ashrama.
 Ashvatthama soon excels in secret mystical knowledge (rahasyeshu), weaponry and military arts.
-In certain versions of the epic, it is attested that Drona, exhibiting deep paternal affection for his son Ashwatthama, seeks to provide him with specialized instruction in archery.
+In certain versions of the epic, it is attested that Drona, exhibiting deep paternal affection for his son Ashvatthama, seeks to provide him with specialized instruction in archery.
 He conducts these exclusive lessons during intervals when the other disciples are engaged in collecting water for the ashram.
 The Pandava prince Arjuna, upon discerning this arrangement, expedites his own tasks to gain access to the additional training sessions.
 Consequently, both Arjuna and Ashvatthama acquire a level of martial expertise that surpasses that of their peers.